 While we’re not at liberty to recommend any of CBD oil’s uses for health and wellness symptoms you may be facing, we can look at the studies surrounding its potential health benefits.

-Anecdotally, many users around the world claim CBD oil has helped them alleviate symptoms of pain (short-term, chronic, or otherwise), inflammation, anxiety, and insomnia, as well as feeling overall health and wellness benefits.
+Anecdotally, many users around the world claim CBD oil has helped them alleviate symptoms of pain (short-term, chronic, or otherwise), inflammation, anxiety, and insomnia, improve their gut health, as well as feeling overall health and wellness benefits.

 Anecdotal evidence, unfortunately, doesn’t hold much water here.
 Scientifically-backed studies and research, however, does.

 Let’s look at what we know so far.
 Note: A detailed summary of CBD oil for pain and CBD oil for skin care can be found in the sections below.

 CBD interacts with your endocannabinoid system (ECS) to kickstart the supposed physiological benefits

 CBD is a clever cannabinoid.
 It interacts with what’s known as your endocannabinoid system (ECS), a naturally occurring biological system in all mammals composed of cannabinoid receptors, endocannabinoids, and enzymes.

 This trio of components helps regulate your body’s internal core functionality to bring your body to a state of physiological equilibrium — or, rather, homeostasis.

 The primary functions they regulate include but are not limited to:

 - Reproductive functionality